GoogleChrome/workbox/README.md

 [![Build Status](https://travis-shields.appspot.com/shield/GoogleChrome/sw-helpers/master/PROJECT%3D%22workbox-cli%22)][travis-url]

-A CLI tool to generate a service worker and a file manifest making use of the sw-lib module.
+A CLI tool to generate a service worker and a file manifest making use of the workbox-sw module.

 **Install**: `npm install --global workbox-cli`